internetfriendsforever/flatpack/README.md

 This can be done in a separate file and imported, but for brevity, lets define it in `index.js`.

+### AWS setup
+You will need to set up some Amazon web services to get going.
+Flatpack has a built-in setup script that will take care of this for you.

+You will need an `AWS access key id` and `AWS secret access key` with credentials for S3, Cloudfront and Cognito.

+Run `flatpack setup` and follow the prompt.

-Now you should be able to run `flatpack dev` from the command line and see your example running at `http://localhost:3000/`
+After the setup prompt has finished you should be able to run `flatpack dev` from the command line and see your example running at `http://localhost:3000/`

 ## Components